TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/README.md

 # Creating a new app

 1. Use `ng g app myapp --style=scss` to scaffold the app

+# Viewing on mobile device

-2. `ng serve --aot --project=myapp` to start the local server
+1. Use `ng serve --aot --project=myapp --host 0.0.0.0`

 # Running AggieMap